Thecgroupstudio/cgroup-vsl-funnel/email-sequence-explanation.md

     <p>Hello {{ $json.body.name }},</p>

     <p>Thank you for your interest in the Executive Presence Immersion.
 I'm excited about the possibility of having you join us at Alila Napa Valley this July.</p>

+    <p><span style="color: #ff0004; font-weight: 600;">Only limited spots available</span> - With just 15 places in each immersion cohort and applications coming in regularly, I encourage you to secure your place soon.</p>

     <p>Here are the payment details for your registration:</p>